Ultimate Charlotte Real Estate Investing Guide for 2026

 Housing

-The city of Charlotte has a median home value of , the total state has a median market worth of , while the figure recorded throughout the nation is .
+The city of Charlotte shows a median home market worth of , the state has a median market worth of , while the median value throughout the nation is .

-Charlotte has a rate of home ownership of .
-The percentage of the state’s population that are homeowners is , compared to across the US.
+Charlotte has a home ownership rate of . of the entire state's population are homeowners, as are of the populace throughout the nation.

 Housing Quick Stats